Eger

 Eger (/ˈɛɡər/ EG-ər, /ˈeɪɡər/ AY-gər; [ˈɛɡɛr]; also known by other alternative names) is the county seat of Heves County, and the second largest city in Northern Hungary (after Miskolc).
-A city with county rights.
-Eger is best known for its castle, thermal baths, baroque buildings, the northernmost Ottoman minaret, dishes and red wines.
-Its population of around 53,000 makes it the 19th largest centre of population in Hungary according to the census.
-The town is located on the Eger Stream, on the hills of the Bükk Mountains.
+A city with county rights, Eger is best known for its medieval castle, thermal baths, baroque buildings, the northernmost Ottoman minaret, and red wines.
+Its population of around 53,000 (2017) makes it the 19th largest centre of population in Hungary, according to the census.
+The town is located on the Eger Stream (a tributary of the Tisza river), on the hills between the Mátra and Bükk mountains.
+The main campus of Eszterházy Károly Catholic University is in Eger.

 Names and etymology

-The origin of its name is still unknown.
+The origin of its name is unknown.
 One suggestion is that the place was named after the alder (égerfa in Hungarian) which grew so abundantly along the banks of the Eger Stream.
 This explanation seems to be correct because the name of the town reflects its ancient natural environment, and also one of its most typical plants, the alder, large areas of which could be found everywhere on the marshy banks of the Stream although they have since disappeared.
 The German name of the town: Erlau, from Erlen-au ('elder grove'), also speaks in favour of this supposition.
 And there is another theory which says that Eger's name comes from the Latin word: ager ('field').
-This theory comes from more recent researchers who think that during the 11th and 12th centuries settlers with a Walloon origin (latins in Hungarian) moved to this territory.
+This theory comes from more recent researchers who think that during the 11th and 12th centuries settlers with a Walloon origin moved to this territory.

 The basin of Eger and the hilly region around it have always been very suitable for human settlements, and there are many archaeological findings from the early ages of history, which support this fact.